Reimagine Education — We need a bigger imagination!

 Are we sure that these assessments — grade tests — are really a pathway for good careers and a more prosperous future?
 Should we be investing more time and money on tutoring — than the 12 years of schooling we already invest?
 What is the percentage of adults that would make use of organic chemistry in their day to day life for us to force that into a high school curricula?

-It is imperative that we really re-imagine the education system as a whole and ensure that all the investments of time and effort of our students have the best return.
+It is imperative that we really reimagine education systems as a whole and ensure that all the investments of time and effort of our students have the best return.
 One way to address such a challenge would be to map out key skills and knowledge needed by the largest number of adults and ensure that those skills are taught at the school level to the entire student population.

 After ensuring that students are getting the fundamentals which are important for them in their future day to day life, we can then go into more and more academic specialization across various disciplines.
-This way we give students an opportunity to choose the areas that they are most passionate about, so that they deep dive in these areas, while having already acquired essential life skills earlier on.
+This way we give students an opportunity to choose the areas that they are most passionate about so that they deep dive into these areas while having already acquired essential life skills earlier on.

-– Entrepreneurship: allowing students to come up with products or services that benefit others and in the process learn about the value of things around them while teaching them indirectly essential skills like team work, creativity, financial literacy, communication skills and more
+Allowing students to come up with products or services that benefit others and in the process learn about the value of things around them while teaching them indirectly essential skills like teamwork, creativity, financial literacy, communication skills and more

 As for the traditional curriculum, I believe it should be available on demand.
 Science, Math, Geography, History, Languages, Philosophy etc.. are important but when they are being taught within the context of the above topics, they become more relevant to the students and more understandable.